-- 4. The total catch of crab in Statistical Subarea 48.3 in the 2001/02 season shall not exceed a precautionary catch limit of 1 600 tonnes. - 5.
-The crab fishery shall be limited to sexually mature male crabs all female and undersized male crabs caught shall be released unharmed.
-In the case of Paralomis spinosissima and Paralomis formosa, males with a minimum carapace width of 94 mm and 90 mm, respectively, may be retained in the catch. - 6.
-Crab processed at sea shall be frozen as crab sections (size of crabs can be determined using crab sections).
+4. The total catch of crab in Statistical Subarea 48.3 in the 2002/03 season shall not exceed a precautionary catch limit of 1 600 tonnes.

+5. The crab fishery shall be limited to sexually mature male crabs - all female and undersized male crabs caught shall be released unharmed.
+In the case of Paralomis spinosissima and Paralomis formosa, males with a minimum carapace width of 94 mm and 90 mm, respectively, may be retained in the catch.

-7. For the purpose of the pot fishery for crab in Statistical Subarea 48.3, the 2001/02 season is defined as the period from 1 December 2001 to 30 November 2002, or until the catch limit is reached, whichever is sooner.
+6. For the purpose of the pot fishery for crab in Statistical Subarea 48.3, the 2002/03 season is defined as the period from 1 December 2002 to 30 November 2003, or until the catch limit is reached, whichever is sooner.

-8. The by-catch of Dissostichus eleginoides shall be counted against the catch limit in the fishery for Dissostichus eleginoides in Statistical Subarea 48.3.
+7. The by-catch of Dissostichus eleginoides shall be counted against the catch limit in the fishery for Dissostichus eleginoides in Statistical Subarea 48.3.

-9. Each vessel participating in this fishery shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, and where possible one additional scientific observer, on board throughout all fishing activities within the fishing period.
+8. Each vessel participating in this fishery shall have at least one scientific observer appointed in accordance with the CCAMLR Scheme of International Scientific Observation, and where possible one additional scientific observer, on board throughout all fishing activities within the fishing period.
+Scientific observers shall be afforded unrestricted access to the catch for statistical random sampling prior to, as well as after, sorting by the crew.

-- 10. For the purpose of implementing this conservation measure in the 2001/02 season, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Conservation Measure 61/XII; and - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 122/XIX.
-Fine-scale data shall be submitted on a haul-by-haul basis. - 11.
-For the purpose of Conservation Measures 61/XII and 122/XIX the target species is crab and by-catch species are defined as any species other than crab.
+- 9. For the purpose of implementing this conservation measure in the 2002/03 season, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Conservation Measure 23-02; and - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Conservation Measure 23-04.
+Fine-scale data shall be submitted on a haul-by-haul basis. - 10.
+For the purpose of Conservation Measures 23-02 and 23-04 the target species is crab and by-catch species are defined as any species other than crab.

-12. Fine-scale biological data, as required under Conservation Measure 121/XIX, shall be collected and recorded.
+11. Fine-scale biological data, as required under Conservation Measure 23-05, shall be collected and recorded.
 Such data shall be reported in accordance with the Scheme of International Scientific Observation.

-13. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the data requirements described in Annex 225/A and the experimental harvest regime described in Conservation Measure 226/XX.
-Data collected for the period up to 31 August 2002 shall be reported to CCAMLR by 30 September 2002 so that the data will be available to the meeting of the Working Group on Fish Stock Assessment in 2002.
+12. Each vessel participating in this exploratory fishery shall conduct fishery-based research in accordance with the data requirements described in Annex 52-01/A and the experimental harvest regime described in Conservation Measure 52-02.
+Data collected for the period up to 31 August 2003 shall be reported to CCAMLR by 30 September 2003 so that the data will be available to the meeting of the Working Group on Fish Stock Assessment in 2003.
 Such data collected after 31 August shall be reported to CCAMLR not later than three months after the closure of the fishery.